thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 ## Nonlinear solutions

 So far we used the linearised solution of the model.
-The package does also provide nonlinear solutions and can calculate the theoretical model moments for pruned second and third order perturbation solutions.
+The package also provides nonlinear solutions and can calculate the theoretical model moments for pruned second and third order perturbation solutions.
 This can be of interest because nonlinear solutions capture volatility effects (at second order) and asymmetries (at third order).
-Furthermore, the moments of the data are often non-gaussian while linear solutions with gaussian noise can only generate gaussian distribution of model variables.
-Already pruned second order solution produce non-gaussian skewness and kurtosis with gaussian noise.
+Furthermore, the moments of the data are often non-gaussian while linear solutions with gaussian noise can only generate gaussian distributions of model variables.
+Nonetheless, already pruned second order solutions produce non-gaussian skewness and kurtosis with gaussian noise.

-From a users perspective little changes other than specifying that the algorithm is `:pruned_second_order` or `:pruned_third_order`.
+From a users perspective little changes other than specifying that the solution algorithm is `:pruned_second_order` or `:pruned_third_order`.

 For example we can get the mean for the pruned second order solution: